 Watching the “bipartisan” health care reform meeting on Thursday at Blair House was an exercise in mental torture.
 Even the Supreme Court would have to agree that no Gitmo inmate should be forced to listen to all eight hours or so of this “dialogue”.
 Watching it was kind of like hitting your head repeatedly against a brick wall.
 Not that President Obama did not try to lead out Republicans or ask them pragmatic and civil follow up questions.
 It’s just that Republicans did not have a whole lot of viable suggestions.
 The script was very shopworn even before the first Republican opened his mouth: start from scratch on a new health care reform bill.
 The only aspects of health care reform they seem willing to agree to are malpractice reform (which would affect less than one percent of health care spending) and allowing citizens in one state to get health insurance from other states.
 Everything else: forget about it!
 Cover the uninsured?
 Not interested.
 Seriously reduce the number of uninsured Americans?
 Not interested.
 As business reporter Steven Pearlstein pointed out recently in The Washington Post, based on the “discussion” at the Blair House, Republicans don’t give a crap about those too poor to have health insurance and certainly don’t want one dime of taxpayer money spent on the uninsured.
 In their ideal world, the uninsured would not get into the emergency room until they first brought a statement from their bank that they are credit worthy.

 One of the definitions of insanity is to not learn from the same mistake.
 By this measure, Republicans (and this includes Conservatives and Tea Baggers) are insane.
-We usually deal with the insane by getting them psychotherapy or, if a menace to others, putting them in a rubber room.
+We usually deal with the insane by getting them psychotherapy or, if a menace to others or themselves, putting them in a rubber room.
 A clinical case could be made that the vast majority of Republicans on Capitol Hill should be in a rubber room.
 Because although we have tried massive tax cuts for the wealthy not once but twice and the result has been to make the rich richer and the poor poorer, Republicans are still convinced that all we need are yet more tax cuts affecting primarily the wealthy to change the situation around.
 In short, they are insane.

 Republicans are insane on so many levels it is hard to know where to begin.
 Most of them deny that climate change is happening and many of them also want to abolish the EPA.
 This could revert the United States back to the 1960s when we had no environmental laws and polluters could pollute without restraint.
 They want to reduce fuel efficiency standards for cars.
 They actually think we can solve our dependence on foreign oil by drilling off our coastlines.
 The effect will of course make us more dependent on foreign oil, which will come principally from overseas and at higher and higher prices by not weaning ourselves off oil.
 It is just insane!